open-mmlab/mmyolo/docs/en/user_guides/useful_tools.md

 Instructions:

-1. `-image-dir` is the root directory of the yolo-style dataset, which should contain `images`, `labels`, and `class.txt`. `class.txt` is the class declaration corresponding to the current dataset.
+1. `image-dir` is the root directory of the yolo-style dataset, which should contain `images`, `labels`, and `class.txt`. `class.txt` is the class declaration corresponding to the current dataset.
 One class a line as this example shows:

 ```bash
 .